aaroncarsonart/FractalMaker/README.md

 	}
 }***

 This this double for-loop walks through each pixel, and draws the image above.
 I have written a number of methods which make cool images like this, that can be called in the method `render(Graphics2D g)`.
-Try commenting different methods out to get fun results! (only the last called method will run):
+Try modifying the code by commenting different methods out to get fun results! (only the last called method will run):

 	public void render(Graphics2D g) {
 		// ***********************************